sjwarner-bp/BrumHack2017/README.md

 However, some people use these functions to make decisions simpler.
 If I flip a coin and it comes up heads, I'll do the vacuuming today instead of tomorrow.

 But these disembodied voices are somewhat lackluster.
-'Heads' or 'Tails' doesn't feel as real without flipping a coin, and "Rock, Paper, Scissors" isn't as fun without throwing some shapes out there.
+'Heads' or 'Tails' doesn't feel as real without flipping a coin, and 'Rock, Paper, Scissors' isn't as fun without throwing some shapes out there.

 **This ends now.**

+But more seriously, this 'Rock, Paper, Scissors' game (again) uses the [Leap Motion](www.leapmotion.com), their API, and some pretty basic Java.

 ### A crash course in Rock, Paper, Scissors
 Nope, you don't need one.